KfurkK/ChatBot-NMT/README.md

 # ChatBot-NMT
+This is an old fork of the project:
 Chatbot using advanced NMT (Seq2Seq) RNN to chat !
 # Collecting Data
 There is already training a sample data in "new data" folder.
 Sample data is produced using Reddit 2015 January monthly entrys,comments whatever you call it.